adomokos/climb_that_mountain/blog/2016/05/currying-in-haskell-clojure-ruby.md

 I worked with a developer about a year ago, who had more experience with functional programming than I had.
 We worked on a Clojure project, and his deep Haskell background made him an expert on our team.
 This was especially revealing when we discussed partial function applications and currying.
 I was vaguely familiar with the concept, but I've never used them in any of the apps I've worked on.

-Fast forward 1 year, after I have a few months of learning and playing with Haskell under my belt, I understand why: in Haskell, everything is curried.
+Fast forward 1 year, after learning and playing with Haskell for a few months, I understand why: in Haskell, everything is curried.
 I repeat: everything.
 Even the function invocation is curried.
+In fact, you have to work hard if you want it differently.
 No wonder, this was so obvious for that developer.

 Let's look at a simple example: